johnnychan0706/Danny-s-Diner/Solution.md

 WHERE rank = 1
 GROUP BY customer_id, product_name;
 ````
+- Create a temp table by using windows function and rank to create rank column based on order date
+- Use WHERE to retrieve rows with RANK = 1 only and then GROUP BY to group it by customer
 #### Output
 | customer_id | product_name |
 | ----------- | ------------ |